Custom Controls

 First, add a Label to the Custom Control, followed by a Text Input and another Label.
 The Custom Control should then look like the following example.

 Next, program the first Label to display the text of "Email:" and accept inputs for it to be customized for each instance.
-Select the Custom Control on the Tree and add a Template Variable and name it email_label and pass the value of "Email:" to it.
-It should be noted that the Is read-only value simply means that once the value has been set, it cannot be modified.
-Use the expression editor for the label within the Inspector to pass the email_label variable to it.
+Select the Custom Control on the Tree and add a Template Variable and name it email_label

-Next, add another Template Variable named email_input Template Variable and have this bound to the Email Input by selecting it on the Tree or Stage and setting the Data Binding to email_input.
+Template Variable and have this bound to the Email Input by selecting it on the Tree or Stage and setting the Data Binding toย email_input

 Next, add a Control Variable to mark whether or not the value is a valid email address.
-Keep in mind that Control Variables cannot be modified from outside the Custom Control and should only be used for locally-needed values.
-Our case of is_valid_email is a good example of a value that only needs to be known locally within this Custom Control.
+Keep in mind that Control Variables cannot be modifiedย from outside the Custom Control and should only be used for locally-needed values.
+Our case of is_valid_email

-The text input should then be bound to the new email_input Template Variable by selecting the Text Input on the Stage or Tree and setting the Data Binding value to email_input.
-Note that Airkit's auto-complete will provide you with the list of available variables within the scope of the Custom Control.
+.ย Note that Airkit's auto-complete will provide you with the list of available variables within the scope of the Custom Control.

-Next, change the styling of the warning label so that the text appears red in color (2g)
+Next, change the styling of the warning label so that the text appears red in color (2g)ย

-Next, set the Is Visible property to change the text to be "Enter valid email address".
+property to change the text to be "Enter valid email address".

-Next, program the Text Input with a Set Variable action the input On Blur (when the app user clicks away from the Text Input) with the code of IF(ISEMAIL(email_input), TRUE, FALSE)
+Next, program the Text Input with a Set Variable action the input On Blur (when the app user clicks away from the Text Input) with the code ofย IF(ISEMAIL(email_input), TRUE, FALSE)

 Once all of this has been set, multiple instances of this Custom Control can be instantiated within the Airkit App.